RANDCorporation/optic/README.md

 scenario2 <- c(linear5, linear15)
 ```

-Let's first setup our models object.
-Note: the methods applied are already defined in `R/concurrent-methods.R`.
+Let's first set up our models object.
+Note that the methods applied here are already defined in `R/concurrent-methods.R`.
 For each element in the list, we will define the same named attributes:
 -  name: a name for the model to identify it in output
 -  type: this is used in some of our methods to transform the data correctly for the type of model being run
 -  model_call: the R function name